gitdigit/gitdigit/README.md

 ### Hey, I'm Jennifer 👋🏽

-I'm a 21-year-old developer based in France, and I'm passionate about crafting digital experiences and solutions.
+I'm a 21-year-old engineering student based in France, and I'm passionate about crafting digital experiences and solutions.

 ## 📦 Toolbox